MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 ### GitHub Actions

 GitHub Actions uses the concept of workflows to run automated tasks.
-In-fact, Actions can be used to do more than CI/CD, like run jobs on issue creation or project events.
+In fact, Actions can be used to do more than CI/CD, like run jobs on issue creation or project events.
 We will just focus on using Actions for CI/CD today.
 I recommend you read over the [GitHub Actions Docs](https://docs.github.com/en/actions) after (or before) this tutorial to gain a better understanding of its components.

 As I hinted at before, you can configure a GitHub Actions workflow to be triggered when an event occurs in your repository, like a pull request being opened or on a merge to main.
-Your workflow contains one or more jobs which can run in sequential order or in parallel.
+Your workflow contains one or more jobs that can run in sequential order or in parallel.
 Each job will run inside its own virtual machine runner, or inside a container, and has one or more steps that either run a script that you define or run an action.

 Workflows are defined in the `.github/workflows` folder checked into your repository.
 Repos can have many workflows in them.
 In our CI/CD setup, we will have four workflows.
 The first two will build and test our application and the other will deploy our application to Vercel.
 We are going to make these workflows reusable and reference them in our last two workflows.
 One will trigger just the CI workflow on a PR and the full workflow to the **preview** environment on merge to main.
 The other will trigger on a GitHub release and deploy the application to the production environment.
-With this setup, the only manual step is creating the GitHub release and I said mentioned at the beginning of this guide, it is best to keep this manual for a while until you are confident to automate your production releases.
+With this setup, the only manual step is creating the GitHub release, and as I mentioned at the beginning of this guide, it is best to keep this manual for a while until you are confident to automate your production releases.
 Creating the GitHub release manually is also a good time to think about and create your changelog for that specific release.

 > HINT: Eventually you can even create a GitHub action that creates a release for you with automated changelogs and other goodies.